CODE OF CONDUCT:

 A finish line will be used at all events.
 If a tractor exceeds this distance, this constitutes a full pull and a measurement will be taken.

-A working kill switch is required on all tractors of all Divisions.
+A working kill switch is required on all tractors in all Divisions except Division 1.
 Switch to be in plain sight, no lower than the deck plate.

 AGE OF DRIVER: